-Recently, SiriusDecisions released a new version of its popular "demand waterfall" marketing effectiveness framework.
-Since 2002, many marketers have used the Sirius-defined processes, and the terminology "Marketing Qualified Lead" (MQL) and "Sales Qualified Lead" (SQL), to align sales and marketing activity and to track results.
+In 2012, SiriusDecisions released a new version of its popular "demand waterfall" marketing effectiveness framework.
+Since 2002, many marketers have used the Sirius-defined processes, and the terminology "Marketing-qualified lead" (MQL) and "Sales-qualified lead" (SQL), to align sales and marketing activity and to track results.

 By all accounts, the new demand waterfall graphic and report were very well received, particularly among those who have adopted Sirius's terminology.